Women's World Cup champion US team to attend The ESPYs

 The show honoring the past year's top athletes and achievements airs live on ABC from the Microsoft Theater in downtown Los Angeles.
 Comedian Tracy Morgan hosts the 27th edition.

+The appearance by the soccer team will be part of a day on which they are celebrated on both coasts.
+The players will fly to Los Angeles for The ESPYs after a ticker-tape parade in New York on Wednesday morning.

-Among the presenters are Billie Jean King; actresses Elle Fanning, Christina Hendricks and Lilly Singh; former ESPYS host Joel McHale; and Usher.
+Among the presenters for the awards show are Billie Jean King; actresses Elle Fanning, Christina Hendricks and Lilly Singh; former ESPYS host Joel McHale; and Usher.

 Nominees set to attend include Saquon Barkley, Drew Brees, Todd Gurley, Oregon basketball player Sabrina Ionescu, Olympic champion snowboarder Chloe Kim, Patrick Mahomes, Mikaela Shiffrin, Breanna Stewart and Trae Young.